 Not just an escape room, these experiences are designed to be fully immersive missions where you have a limited time to execute your orders and complete the quest.
-They’ve got four challenges, the best of which are:
+They’ve got three challenges:

 School of Witchcraft and Wizardry

-This Harry Potter-themed (sorry, nondescript British wizarding boy-themed) experience sees you trying to graduate from wizarding school in only an hour – magic time must operate on a faster scale that ours.
+This Harry Potter-themed (sorry, nondescript British wizarding boy-themed) experience sees you trying to graduate from wizarding school in only an hour – magic time must operate on a faster scale than ours.

 The Million Pound Heist